iCliniq Logo

 Marburg virus (MARV) is an RNA virus that belongs to the Filovirus (Filoviridae) family.
 It is a cousin to the Ebola virus and is equally deadly.
 It is known to have limited strain variations and a slow mutation rate.

-The virus is named after the place where it was first discovered, Marburg (Germany), in a laboratory in 1967.
-The virus has had several outbreaks since its first discovery, the most recent being in Equatorial Guinea (a country in Central Africa) on February 14th, 2023.
+The virus is named after the laboratory where it was first discovered, Marburg (Germany), in 1967; since then, the virus has had several outbreaks, the most recent being in Equatorial Guinea (a country in Central Africa) on February 14th, 2023.

 Where Is Marburg Virus Found?